-Several studies have attempted to involve stakeholders in the development and implementation of AI-powered classroom tools.
-For instance, \citet{chaudhry2022transparency} mapped transparency requirements for AI-based ed-tech tools.
-By engaging educators, parents, ed-tech experts, and AI practitioners, they demonstrated that transparency depends on the target audience and evolves across stakeholder groups in educational contexts.
-They also co-designed a Transparency Index framework, applying and iteratively improving it in a real-world setting where AI-powered educational tools were developed for a training organization.
+Several studies have examined the role of stakeholders in the development and implementation of AI-powered tools in educational settings. \citet{chaudhry2022transparency} mapped transparency requirements for AI-based ed-tech tools by engaging educators, parents, ed-tech experts, and AI practitioners.
+They showed that transparency needs vary across stakeholder groups and evolve over time, and co-designed a Transparency Index, which they applied and iteratively refined in a real-world setting involving AI-powered educational tools developed for a training organization.

-\citet{luckin2022empowering} proposed a 7-step AI readiness framework for the education and training sector.
-They argue that individuals and organizations achieve AI readiness when they can identify: \emph{(a)} organizational challenges best addressed by data and AI, \emph{(b)} the context for effective AI application, \emph{(c)} the goals of AI-based tools, and \emph{(d)} the stakeholders involved.
-The authors emphasize that AI readiness requires an active, participatory training process that empowers people to leverage AI to meet their needs.
+\citet{luckin2022empowering} proposed a seven-step AI readiness framework for the education and training sector.
+They argue that individuals and organizations achieve AI readiness by identifying organizational challenges best addressed by data and AI, the context for effective AI application, the goals of AI-based tools, and the stakeholders involved.
+The framework emphasizes participatory processes that support educators and institutions in engaging with AI technologies.

-Finally, \citet{garcia2024review} conducted a literature review of LLM-based solutions for generating and evaluating educational materials involving students or teachers in their design or experimental plans.
-Their goal was to promote collaboration between academia (\ie researchers and developers) and end-users (\ie students and educators).
-The review found that the most common functions performed by LLMs as virtual assistants in these solutions were question generation, answer grading, and code correction and explanation.
+\citet{garcia2024review} conducted a literature review of LLM-based solutions for generating and evaluating educational materials that involved students or teachers in their design or evaluation.
+They focused on promoting collaboration between researchers, developers, and end users, and found that LLM-based systems were most commonly used as virtual assistants for tasks such as question generation, answer grading, and code correction or explanation.

-Building on the works described above, we advocate for the inclusion and systematic collection of stakeholder perspectives to inform the design and deployment of LLM-based systems in the classroom.